Note: There is an updated version on this topic, click here.

-I think you’ll agree with me that there are lots of cheap electric skateboards with weird or no brand name.
-We saw them in electric skateboard Facebook groups, on Amazon, Craigslist, Aliexpress and of course on Alibaba.
+I think you’ll agree with me that there are tons of cheap electric skateboards with weird or no brand name.
+We saw them in electric skateboard Facebook groups, on Amazon, Craigslist, Aliexpress, and of course on Alibaba.

 So what is the story behind these China Boards?